CliMA/ClimaArtifacts/ozone_concentrations/README.md

 using $P = P^*exp(-z / H)$ with scale height $H$.
 We assume $P^* = 1e5$ (Pa) and $H = 7000$ (m).
 The output
 is a NetCDF file that contains volume mixing ratio (in mol/mol) of ozone defined on a lon-lat-z-time grid.

 The script also produces a `lowres` version.
-The `lowres` version contains one year of data only, it is at 1/6th of the resolution, and single-point precision.
+The `lowres` version contains two years of data only (the first and the last of the input), it is at 1/6th of the resolution, and single-point precision.

 License: Creative Commons Attribution-ShareAlike 4.0 International